manassaloi/manassaloi.github.io/_posts/2018-07-22-speed-as-a-competitive-advantage.markdown

 1. **Critical** irreversible decisions which require a lot of planning and discussion

-2.** Non-critical** reversible ones which can be decided on the spot and can be changed later
+2. **Non-critical** reversible ones which can be decided on the spot and can be changed later

 I feel we spend most of our time over thinking the easily reversible ones.
 Here is an example: While building Reminders for [Flock](https://flock.com/in/) we had to decide on the interaction for repeat functionality.
 See the screen below.